Skip to content

 Fe Kernel26 compiled-in primitives + reader + evaluator + arena/GC.Vendored rxi/fe 1.0 with the changes in The Fe kernel below.Built-ins

-KEC CoreThe standard library — map, filter, fold-left, cond, when, defn, … — written in KEC Lisp, loaded into every context before user code runs.core/*.lsp, baked into the kec binary at build time.Language Reference
+KEC CoreThe standard library — map, filter, fold-left, cond, when, defn, … — written in KEC Lisp, loaded into every context before user code runs.core/*.lsp, baked into the kec binary at build time.Core Library Reference

 Runtime / host primitivesPortable C exposed to KEC Lisp — error control, type-of, math, string ops, I/O, a few system calls.runtime/kec.c and host/host.c, registered through kec_bind_fe.Language Reference